-- 17.1 An application must be accompanied by the fee set by the Council. - 17.2 Any fee set will take into account guidance from the Secretary of State.
+- 17.1 An application must be accompanied by the fee set by the Council.
+Scrap Metal Dealers Apply and pay (swale.gov.uk) - 17.2 Any fee set will take into account guidance from the Secretary of State.

 18. Refusals and right to make representations